Social Democratic Party of Finland

-Following the resignation of Antti Rinne in December 2019, Sanna Marin became the country's 76th Prime Minister.
-SDP formed a new coalition government on the basis of its predecessor, in effect continuing cooperation with the Centre Party, the Green League, the Left Alliance and the Swedish People's Party.
-Seven of the government's nineteen ministers are SDP members.
+Following the resignation of Antti Rinne in December 2019, Sanna Marin became the country's 46th prime minister.
+The SDP formed a new coalition government on the basis of its predecessor, the Rinne Cabinet, in effect continuing its cooperation with the Centre Party, Green League, Left Alliance and Swedish People's Party.
+Of the nineteen ministerial spots that were decided upon in conjunction, seven of them were designated to the SDP in the Marin Cabinet.
+In September 2023, Antti Lindtman was elected as leader of the party following Marin's resignation after the 2023 Finnish parliamentary election.